Characterizing Multigraded Regularity and Virtual Resolutions on Products of Projective Spaces: Abstract

 \section{Abstract}

-We explore the relationship between multigraded Castelnuovo--Mumford regularity, truncations, Betti numbers, and virtual resolutions.
-We prove that on a product of projective spaces $X$, the multigraded regularity region of a module $M$ is determined by the minimal graded free resolutions of the truncations $M_{\geq\dd}$ for $\dd\in\Pic X$.
+We explore the relationship between multigraded Castelnuovo--Mumford regularity, truncations, Betti numbers, and virtual resolutions on a product of projective spaces $X$\!.
+After proving a uniqueness theorem for certain virtual resolutions, we show that the multigraded regularity region of a module $M$ is determined by the minimal graded free resolutions of the truncations $M_{\geq\dd}$ for $\dd\in\Pic X$\!.
 Further, by relating the minimal graded free resolutions of $M$ and $M_{\geq\dd}$ we provide a new bound on multigraded regularity of $M$ in terms of its Betti numbers.
-Using this characterization of regularity and this bound we also compute the multigraded Castelnuovo--Mumford regularity for a wide class of complete intersections.
+Using this characterization of regularity and this bound we also compute the multigraded Castelnuovo--Mumford regularity for a wide class of complete intersections in products of projective spaces.